Phala-Network/oracle-workshop/README.md

 To pass the Advanced Challenge, you need to make sure:

-- The contract implements `SubmittableOracle` trait (already done in `EasyOracle`)
+- The contract implements the`SubmittableOracle` trait (already done in `EasyOracle`)
 - The contract returns the owner account in method `admin()`
 - The contract returns the attestation verifier in method `verifier()`
 - The contract can generate a valid attestation in method `attest()`

 #### Running tests

-Once you strated hack, unit tests are your best friend to test your contract.
+Once you started to hack, unit tests are your best friend to test your contract.
 Running a unit test is a little bit different from ink! in this workshop:

 ```bash
 cargo test --features mockable
 ```

-When you are in trouble, consider to enable stack backtrace by tweaking the env var:
+When you are in trouble, consider enabling stack backtrace by tweaking the env var:

 ```bash
 RUST_BACKTRACE=1 cargo test --features mockable